 Dear Ms. Smith:

-After pulling on the first pair of jeans I stood up.
+After pulling on the first pair of jeans, I stood up.
 As I did, I felt a very sharp pain in my right foot.
 I immediately sat down and looked underneath my foot and saw my sock filling with blood.
-I saw an approximately two-inch clothing pin sticking out of the sock.
-As I pulled off the sock, the clothing pin came with it, causing searing pain.
+I saw a long straight pin, at least two inches long, sticking through my sock and into my foot.
+As I pulled off the sock, the pin came with it, causing excruciating pain.

-I took off the bloody sock and hobbled out to the nearest sales clerk.
+I took off the bloody sock and hobbled out to the nearest salesclerk.
 I asked her to call the manager.
-I later learned the sales clerk’s name was Mary Witnus.
-Ms. Witnus pulled over a chair and asked me to sit while she called the manager over.
-Several minutes later, with my foot still bleeding, the manager came over.
-I later learned his name was Zer Gosemyraze.
+I later learned that the clerk’s name is Mary Brown.

-Mr. Gosemyraze acted indifferently and merely offered to get a band-aid from the back office.
-I was quite upset.
-I showed him my bloody sock and I demanded he make a written report of the incident.
-He appeared to ignore me.
-I later learned from you that he did complete an incident report.
+Mr. Sanders acted like he couldn’t care less that I was injured and bleeding and only offered to get a band-aid from the back office.
+I was very upset.
+I showed him my bloody sock and demanded he make a report to the store owners.
+He completely ignored me, although later I found out that he did complete an incident report.

 INJURIES AND TREATMENT

 After waiting over an hour in the emergency room, I was seen by Dr. Francine Thomas.
 She examined my wound and told me it needed stitches to stop the bleeding.
 A nurse cleaned my wound, and the doctor closed the wound with absorbable sutures.
 I was in prolonged and acute pain the entire time.

 Because of the deep puncture wound from the dirty pin, I had to have a tetanus shot and was prescribed ten days of antibiotics.

 Dr. Thomas ordered me to stay off my right foot for two weeks to reduce swelling and give the wound time to heal.
 I was given crutches and instructions for wound care, then released to go home.